PLAY AUDIO

 Quintessential local humour

-The test-tube joey
+The test-tube joey-pup

-During the first stages of the TIGRR program, DNA samples (containing genetic code data) was able to be extracted from a 9 week old joey taken from a pouch (around the turn of the 20th century) and preserved in solution.
+During the first stages of the TIGRR program, DNA samples (containing genetic code data) was able to be extracted from a 9 week old joey taken from a pouch (around the turn of the 20th century) and preserved in an ethanol solution.
 Hence the reference in verse 2 to the joey.

-The Bounty-hunters
+The Bounty-hunters ('tiger-men')

 By 1830 the Van Diemen Land Co. introduced bounties on hunted thylacines.
 In 1888 a bounty of one pound was offered by the Tasmanian parliament.
 This image, from the National Museum of Australia's digital classroom collection ('Extinction of Thylacine') has the caption, 'Hunter poses with dead thylacine 1869'.
 Hence in verse one, the reference to, 'they hanged 'em upside down'.